 Foundry workers who breathe in silica dust are at risk of developing silicosis.
 Silicosis is a lung disease that currently has no cure.
 It can progress over a period of years – even decades.
 Silicosis develops when silica particles enter the lungs and settle into the soft tissues.
 Over time, nodules form as scar tissue builds up, which can lead to inflammation and fluid buildup in the lungs.

-Foundry workers are among the two million workers in the United States who are currently vulnerable to silica dust.
+Foundry workers are among the two million workers in the United States who are currently at risk of silica dust exposure.
 The American Lung Association estimates that each year, 100 Americans will die due to silicosis.

 Foundry Work and Silicosis

 The foundry industry dates back to the 15th century.
-Foundry work is the process to melting metals and pouring them into casting moulds.
+Foundry work is the process of melting metals and pouring them into casting molds.
 There are two types of foundry work:

 - Ferrous Foundries – Produce steel and iron castings